-Kourtney Kardashian Stepped Out In These Celeb-Favorite Sandals With Her New Beau
+Kourtney Kardashian Stepped Out in These Celeb-Favorite Sandals With Her New Beau

 On Friday, Kardashian was spotted hopping off a boat in Cannes with Bendjima wearing a pair of heels that were very fitting for the star-studded event.
 She opted for Dsquared2’s Riri sandal, a favorite of the Kardashian/Jenner family, Chrissy Teigen and Rihanna herself.
 Rihanna wore the thigh-high version in red at the Cannes film festival, and Jenner wore them in 2016 — both had quite a bit of trouble lacing up the dramatic shoes.

 Kardashian wore the $1,285 heels with light blue jeans, a silk button-down, a Chanel handbag and pink tinted sunglasses.
-Bendjima wore Adidas Calabasas black sneakers, indicating that he’s already in with the family since Kim Kardashian West’s husband Kanye West makes the sneakers.
+Bendjima wore Adidas Calabasas black sneakers, indicating that he’s already in with the family since Kim Kardashian West’s husband, Kanye West, makes the sneakers.

 Dsquared2 sandal, $1,285; dsquared2.com

-Kardashian and Jenner were seen leaving Cannes later Friday after an eventful few days.
+Kardashian and Jenner were seen leaving Cannes Friday after an eventful few days.

 Want more?